 Whether you are living in the central part of Birmingham or Handsworth, one of towns of the glorious city, you are not very far from a Squash court.

-Birmingham boosts a powerful network of private, public or voluntary managed Squash clubs, some of highly recommended ones are:
+Birmingham boosts a powerful network of private, public or voluntary managed Squash clubs, some of the highly recommended ones are:

 (1) Munrow Sports Centre